TheJoker4320/vision-framework/README.md

 The framework uses a json file as a way of creating a pipeline.
 For an example file you see can check the [examples directory](https://github.com/TheJoker4320/vision-framework/blob/develop/examples).

-We highely recommend you will be famillar with JSON before trying to create a pipeline.
+We highly recommend you will be familiar with JSON before trying to create a pipeline.

 ### Grip File Support
 WIP

 ### Camera Calibration
-The Camera calibration is done by writing all the camera parameters that you want to calibarate in a JSON file format (where you write your pipeline creation input).
-Then all the parameters are given to camera.py,and that clibrates them.
+The Camera calibration is done by writing all the camera parameters that you want to calibrate in a JSON file format (where you write your pipeline creation input).
+Then all the parameters are given to camera.py, and that calibrates them.

 To learn more about this process check [camera class](https://github.com/TheJoker4320/vision-framework/blob/develop/camera.py).

 ## Credits
-Original Vision Proccessing team which inculdes (2018-2019):
+Original Vision Processing team which includes (2018-2019):
 * Zohar Shaked
 * Shay Linzberg
 * Bar-Hen Krochmel